dominikS007/dominikS007/README.md

 ### I'm a Software Engineer specializing in full-stack web development.

 - 🌱 I'm currently lookin into the cloud
-- 🎓 I'm a 2021 Gratudate
 - 💬 Ask me about video games, hardware, hiking, or web3

 I'm currently part of the small IT team @[Go2][go2], making inhouse IT solutions for our staff so that we can deliver your freight.